himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 To add text annotation:
 1. Select the `Add Text` tool in the `toolbar`.
 It is denoted by `T`.
 2. Click within the document at the location where you want to insert the text annotation.
 A text box appears, ready for your input.
 3. Type your annotation within the text box.
-You can resize the text box by clicking and dragging its corners.
+If required, you can resize the text box by clicking and dragging its corners.
 4. You can format the text within the annotation by accessing the formatting tools to adjust font style, size, color, and alignment.
 5. You can move the annotation to a different location within the document.
 The PDF Viewer allows you to delete annotations by selecting them and choosing the `Delete` option from the context menu.